farisT/ReactStack/README.md

  npm run build
  ```

 By running this your app not only creates a build folder with a static version of your clientside code but it also automatically creates a dockercontainer and installs all the dependencies in that container.
-If you woulod like to tweak this have a look at the Dockerfile.
+If you would like to tweak this have a look at the Dockerfile.

 ## Built With